Courses offered by Katie Grant

 - as a historical novelist (10 novels (Puffin, Quercus, Virago) including two trilogies) – research, scaffolding, narrative structure, writing discipline, self-editing

-Katie designs and facilitates interventions on all aspects of academic writing, for example finding your academic voice, writing for impact, keeping your thesis on track, editing and how to write for different audiences.
-During highly interactive and imaginative workshops, Katie not only helps participants tackle particular writing problems, she also shares techniques and strategies that participants can use to help others.
+Through highly interactive, imaginative workshops and carefully structured writing retreats, Katie not only helps participants tackle their particular writing problems, she also shares techniques and strategies that participants can use to help others.

-Katie was the Royal Literary Fund Writing Fellow at the University of Glasgow from 2011-2014, coaching students writing in varied disciplines from first year through to PhD.
-She is the Royal Literary Fund Ambassador, a mentor on the RLF Consultant Fellows’ programme and an RLF Development Consultant.
+Katie was the Royal Literary Fund Writing Fellow at the University of Glasgow from 2011–2014, coaching students writing in varied disciplines from first year through to PhD.
+She is the Royal Literary Fund Ambassador, a mentor on the RLF Consultant Fellows’ programme, an RLF Development Consultant and a Fellow of the Higher Education Academy (FHEA).